-This article answers the frequently asked questions on Tamper Protection.
+This knowledge base article answers the FAQs about Sophos Tamper Protection.

 The following questions are answered: